Department of Public Utilities

 Finally, grasscycling reduces the amount of yard waste disposed of in landfills.
 Lawns can generate 300 pounds of grass clippings per 1,000 square feet annually.

-For more information on Grasscycling, visit the California Department of Resources Recycling and Recovery (CalRecyle) website.
+For more information on Grasscycling, visit the California Department of Resources Recycling and Recovery (CalRecyle) website and type “grasscycling” in the search bar.

 THE GRAY CART